 The way that society understands effective leadership is traditionally based on the personalities and traits of high-level CEOs and company executives, but even a temporary hire administrative assistant can be a leader—and the styles of leadership have expanded to account for these additional skillsets.
-For this article, we’ll keep it simple and focus on the six leadership styles and the leadership theory of Daniel Goleman.
+For this article, we’ll keep it simple and focus on seven leadership styles.
 These styles are based on the qualities of almost four thousand executives but can easily be applied to anyone looking to take a leadership role in a small group or team.

 1. The Visionary Style